 In 1939, after winning the Civil War with German and Italian support, Franco installed a brutal fascist regime in Spain that took the lives of about 150.000 political opponents and incarcerated several hundred thousand in concentration and slave labor camps.
 Under his rule, Spain stayed neutral throughout the Second World War, but it did send volunteers, the so-called Blue Division, to fight alongside the Axis Powers against the Soviet Union.

 When the Spanish Civil War began in 1936, Spain had a total population of about 24.8 million people; approximately 6,000 of them were Jews.
 An additional 13,000 Jews lived in Spanish Morocco without Spanish citizenship.
 During the Civil War, many Jews left Spain, fearing the Fascists and their Axis allies.
-Antisemitism was an inherent part of the Franco Regime, even though there was no systematic discrimination.
+Antisemitism was an inherent part of the Franco Regime.
 While immigration became more complicated for the Jews (due to a antisemitic passage in the Frontier Law of 1939), approximately 20,000 to 30,000 refugees of diverse backgrounds were able to leave Europe through Spain.
-Even though the regime slowly turned into an authoritarian dictatorship during the 1950s, it maintained some antisemitic legislation in certain fields (such as the medical professions).
+Even though the character of the regime slowly changed during the 1950s, it maintained some antisemitic legislation in certain fields (such as the medical professions).

 The National Archives of Spain are maintained by the Archive department of the Spanish Ministry of Culture.
 They consist of a number of different collections, held in multiple locations.
 In addition to the state archives, there are collections in private archives and museums.